evrett-k/Mochi/README.md

-## Mochi is a guy package manager for macOS, iOS, iPadOS, tvOS, watchOS, and visionOS; all running under apt/dpkg.
+## Mochi is a GUI package manager for macOS, iOS, iPadOS, tvOS, watchOS, and visionOS; all running under apt/dpkg.

 ---